Johnny Olszewski (American football)

-John Peter Olszewski (December 21, 1929 – December 8, 1996) was an American professional football player who was a fullback in the National Football League (NFL).
-He was selected in the first round (fourth overall) of the 1953 NFL draft and played in the league for the Chicago Cardinals, the Washington Redskins and the Detroit Lions.
-He was selected to the Pro Bowl after the 1953 and 1955 seasons.
-Known as "Johnny O", he was among the first NFL players to wear the jersey number zero.
+John Peter "Johnny-O" Olszewski (December 21, 1929 – December 8, 1996) was an American professional football player who was a fullback in the National Football League (NFL).
+After a legendary career with the California Golden Bears in college, the first-round pick (fourth overall) in the 1953 NFL draft split nine seasons between the Chicago Cardinals, the Washington Redskins and the Detroit Lions in the pro ranks.
 He concluded his career in the American Football League (AFL) with the Denver Broncos in 1962.